xcollantes/custom_logging/README.md

 Go to where you want to dependency.

-Clone the Repository as submodule:
+Clone the repository as submodule:

 `custom_logging` must be maintained since Python import statements don't work work hyphens.